 The following sign types below shall be permitted for properties containing a quasi-public/institutional use (as defined in Sec.
 27-113) irrespective of whether the sign type is permitted in the applicable district.
+Where the provisions in this Sec.
+20-28 conflict with any provisions in any district regulations elsewhere in the Code, the regulations in Sec.
+20-28 shall govern and control.
 Each property shall be entitled to the following signs subject to the following standards:

 (a) SIGNS SPECIFIC TO QUASI-PUBLIC/INSTITUTIONAL USES

 STANDARDS (all measurements in accordance with Sec.
 20-3 above) Any Quasi-Public/Institutional Use in any District

 BUILDING ENTRANCE WALL SIGN

 Count 1 Max. per building entrance

 Total Sign Area 4 sq. ft.
 Max.

 Total Sign Height 6 ft.
 Max. (lowest point of sign)

 Sign Face Materials Wood carved and painted; carved stone, metal with raised or applied vinyl letters; glass; or synthetic materials that are crafted specifically to look like one of these materials are permitted.

 EMC Not permitted

 Illumination Types Indirect; shadow/halo

 MONUMENT SIGN

 Count 1 per vehicular entrance up to 2 Max.

 Location Street yard(s) only

 Sign Face Area 36 sq. ft.
 Max.

 Total Sign Height 6 ft.
 Max.

 Sign Face Materials Wood carved and painted; carved stone, metal with raised or applied vinyl letters; glass; or synthetic materials that are crafted specifically to look like one of these materials are permitted.

 Sign Base Materials Brick; natural stone; stucco; synthetic materials that are crafted specifically to look like one of these materials are permitted.

 Sign Base Height 1 ft. min. / 3 ft.
 Max.

 Illumination Types Indirect; direct; shadow/halo

 Setback from R.O.W.
 5 feet Min.

-EMC MaximumPermitted for educational services and places of worship only; maximum of 40% of total sign face area may be EMC.
-No; no manual changeable copy allowed if sign includes an EMC.
+EMC Permitted for educational services and places of worship only; maximum of 40% of total sign face area may be EMC; no manual changeable copy allowed if sign includes an EMC.

 Manual Changeable Copy Maximum of 40% of total sign face area may be manual changeable copy.
 No EMC allowed if sign includes manual changeable copy.

 WAYFINDING SIGN

 Count 2 Max. per curb cut and up to 2 per acre Max. internal to common development

-Sign Face Area 6 sq. ft.
+Sign Face Area -6 sq. ft.
 Max.

-Supports Shall be monument style on base of same material as sign
+Supports Shall be monument stylemounted on base of same material as sign

 Illumination Types Direct; indirect; shadow/halo

 EMC Not permitted

 Total Sign Height 4 ft.
 Max.